datalek/silhouette-rest-seed/README.md

 Silhouette REST Seed
 =================================

-Example project for Play Framework that use [Silhouette](https://github.com/mohiva/play-silhouette) for authentication and authorization, expose rest api for signup and signin.
+Example project for Play Framework that use [Silhouette](https://github.com/mohiva/play-silhouette) for authentication and authorization, expose rest api for signup, signin and social authentication.

 ## Basic usage